OISF/suricata/doc/userguide/lua/lua-functions.rst

       return needs
   end

 Do notice that the functions and protocols available for ``log`` and ``match`` may also vary.
 DNP3, for instance, is not available for logging.

+.. note:: By convention, many scripts use a variable name of ``needs``
+          for this table, however this is not a hard requirement.

 packet
 ------